ifuensan/bolts/02-peer-protocol.md

 #### Requisitos

 A sending node:
-  - MUST set `per_commitment_secret` to the secret used to generate keys for the previous commitment transaction.
+  - DEBE establecer `per_commitment_secret` to the secret used to generate keys for the previous commitment transaction.
-  - MUST set `next_per_commitment_point` to the values for its next commitment transaction.
+  - DEBE establecer `next_per_commitment_point` to the values for its next commitment transaction.

 Un nodo receptor:
   - if `per_commitment_secret` is not a valid secret key or does not generate the previous `per_commitment_point`: